Alligators in Southwest Louisiana

-Along the roads that traverse the marshlands, warm, sunny days bode well for sightings of an American alligator, which derives its name from the Spanish el lagarto, or "the lizard."
+Along the Creole Nature Trail All-American Road that traverses the marshlands, warm, sunny days bode well for sightings of an American alligator, which derives its name from the Spanish el lagarto, or "the lizard."
 Ranging in length up to 14 feet, alligators can readily be seen lounging on land or drifting along on a slowly moving current.
+While afloat, it is often only the alligator's beady eyes that break the water's surface.
+Both its log-shaped body and short, webbed legs are submerged, enabling this seemingly docile reptile to quietly close in on its prey.

 - Keep your distance.